-Although we expect that much of the income we earn is generally eligible for the 20% deduction for qualified publicly traded partnership income available under the recently enacted tax reform law known as the Tax Cuts and Jobs Act, it is uncertain whether a guaranteed payment for the use of capital may constitute an allocable or distributive share of such income.
+Although we expect that much of the income we earn is generally eligible for the 20% deduction for qualified publicly traded partnership income available under Tax Reform Legislation, under proposed Treasury Regulations, a guaranteed payment for the use of capital will not constitute an allocable or distributive share of such income.
 As a result, the guaranteed payment for use of capital received by holders of our Series A Preferred Units may not be eligible for the 20% deduction for qualified publicly traded partnership income.